 Take my humble veggie korma, a dish that can be traced back to India as far as the 10th century.
 While it has doubtless evolved to different palates and on-hand ingredients across the ages, the fact remains, this, Britain’s favourite curry, stems from centuries of tradition and prized recipes, passed down generation to generation - from the royal courts of India to bustling kitchens with spices pounded, bread kneaded, sauces simmered all day long over wood-burning stoves.

 And, more often than not, we have it arranged in plastic-wrapped portions on our supermarket shelves, from microwave to mouth in a three minute ‘ping’.

 Well, that’s depressing.
 But what do I have to say about it?
-I can’t pretend to centre my life around the kitchen in the way that these rich cultures - or even our own culture, as little as one generation before me - might have done; the shaping of contemporary society and economy has done away with that as an option.
+I can’t pretend to centre my life around the kitchen in the way that these rich cultures - or even our own culture, as little as one generation before me - might have done; the shaping of contemporary society and economy has long done away with that as an option.

 Not that it was too long ago.
 During my own childhood, baking was the thing, and I recalled, in particular, making fruit crumbles with my mum.
 I’d invariably be given the task of crumbling the butter, sugar and flour by hand, a messy and time-consuming job kneeling on a kitchen chair by the counter, that simply took the time it took.
 There was no getting around it, sore knees or otherwise.

 But it let me daydream, and it taught me patience, and, from my mum’s perspective, it kept me out of trouble for a while.
-It made me laugh when my lovely old dog got flour on his nose, his job being to sit below me and catch whatever may fall.
+It made me laugh when my lovely old dog got flour on his nose, his self-imposed job being to sit below me and catch whatever may fall.

 And these days, when I set out to make a crumble - that is, when I remember how much more I gain from the experience of making them than buying them - I remember those times, and I really do still make the best crumbles.